HaxeFoundation/code-cookbook/README.md

 ## Contributing articles

 Please add/edit the articles (markdown files) in the [assets folder](assets/content/cookbook) and do a pull request.
+The scope of the cookbook includes the core language, the standard library, and also any libraries maintained by the Haxe Foundation.

 ##### Formatting